Data-driven control of switched linear systems with probabilistic stability guarantees

-\begin{remark} The results above bears some similarities with the probabilistic stability guarantees in \cite{ART:KBJT19,INP:RWJ21,ART:BJW21} which are concerned with autonomous systems, the major difference is that the bound in this paper is applicable for any feasible solution while \cite{ART:KBJT19,INP:RWJ21,ART:BJW21} rely on the optimality of the solution. \end{remark}
+\begin{remark} The results above bear some similarities with the probabilistic stability guarantees in \cite{ART:KBJT19,INP:RWJ21,INP:BJW21} which are concerned with autonomous systems, the major difference is that the bound in this paper is applicable to any feasible solution while \cite{ART:KBJT19,INP:RWJ21,INP:BJW21} rely on the optimality of the solution.
+Let us also highlight that the bound in Theorem \ref{thm:gamma} can be considered as an improvement to the one in \cite{INP:WBJ21} in the sense that the additional term $\psi_P(\epsilon)$ prevents the bound from going unbounded when $\kappa(P)(1-\cos(\delta^{-1}(\epsilon))) \ge 1$, which happens when $\epsilon$ is not sufficiently small.
+From a practical point of view, $\epsilon$ has to be small for the bound in \eqref{eqn:gammastarover} to be meaningful.
+In such cases, $\varphi_P(\epsilon)$ is often larger than $\psi_P(\epsilon)$.
+Hence, the bound that is really used in practice is $\frac{\gamma}{\varphi_P(\epsilon)}$ in \eqref{eqn:gammastarover}. \end{remark}